ibm-cloud-docs/containers/cs_private_planning.md

 ## Private cluster network setups
 {: #private_setups}

-Plan a private networking setup for your {{site.data.keyword.containerlong}} cluster.
+When you create your cluster, you must choose a networking setup so that certain cluster components can communicate with each other and with networks or services outside of the cluster.
 {: shortdesc}

-When you create your cluster, you must choose a networking setup so that certain cluster components can communicate with each other and with networks or services outside of the cluster.
 * Worker-to-worker communication: All worker nodes must be connected to a VLAN in order to communicate with each other and with the Kubernetes master.
 * Cross-VLAN communication: In many cases, communication must be permitted across multiple private VLANs to allow workers to connect with each other and the master.
 * Worker-to-master and user-to-master communication: Your worker nodes and your authorized cluster users can communicate with the Kubernetes master securely over the private network.